sohnya/linkerd-observability/README.md

     ```
     and visit the web preview in your cloud shell.

-# Install IngressController and Ingress
+## Installing IngressController and Ingress
+To access the viz dashboard and the demo app from a fixed DNS, you can
+set up an IngressController and Ingresses for the dashboard and demo app.
-1. Helm
+1. Install the IngressController using Helm
     ```
     helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
     helm repo update